juseg/juseg.github.io/index.md

 Welcome to my personal homepage!
 For ten years I have worked as a glaciologist, researching the dynamics of modern and ancient glaciers.
-During my short career I had the luck to meet very inspiring mentors and be part of exciting research groups, particularly at [Stockholm University][SU], [ETH Zürich][ETHZ] and [Hokkaido University][HU].
+During my academic career I had the luck to meet very inspiring mentors and be part of exciting research groups, particularly at [Stockholm University][SU], [ETH Zürich][ETHZ] and [Hokkaido University][HU].
 I have worked on measurements from Greenland ([Bowdoin Glacier](/bowdoin-glacier/)) and numerical modelling of